Critical configurations for two projective views, a new approach: Maps between quadrics

 Next, let $H_Q$ be the pullback of a hyperplane section from the conjugate configuration $\widetilde{S_Q}$.
 We want to find the class of $H_Q$ on $\widetilde{S_P}$.

 First, let us consider what the map $\psi_P$ does to lines in each family.
-Let $l$ be a generic curve in $L_1$, in each image, $P_i(l)$ is a line, furthermore, since $l$ does not intersect $\widetilde{g_{P_i}^{j}}$, $P_i(l)$ is a line not passing through the epipole $e_{P_i}^{j}\in\p2$.
-It follows that $\psi(l)$ is a curve appearing as the intersection of $\widetilde{S_Q}$ and two planes (the pullbacks $Q_i^{-1}(P_i(l))$), each passing through exactly one camera center, in other words: $\psi(l)$ is a line.
-For a generic curve $l'$ in $L_2$, $P_i(l')$ is a line passing through the epipole, hence $\psi(l')$ is a curve appearing as the intersection of $\widetilde{S_Q}$ and two planes, both passing through the camera centers, in other words, a conic curve.
+Let $l$ be a generic curve in $L_2$, in each image, $P_i(l)$ is a line, furthermore, since $l$ does not intersect $\widetilde{g_{P_i}^{j}}$, $P_i(l)$ is a line not passing through the epipole $e_{P_i}^{j}\in\p2$.
+It follows that $\psi(l)$ is a curve appearing as the intersection of $\widetilde{S_Q}$ and two planes (the preimages $Q_i^{-1}(P_i(l))$), each passing through exactly one camera center.
+In other words: $\psi(l)$ is a line, which means it intersects a generic hyperplane once.
+For a generic curve $l'$ in $L_1$, $P_i(l')$ is a line passing through the epipole, hence $\psi(l')$ is a curve appearing as the intersection of $\widetilde{S_Q}$ and two planes, both passing through the camera centers, in other words, a conic curve.
+This means $\psi(l')$ will intersect a generic hyperplane twice.

-Furthermore, the lines $g_{P_i}^{j}$, belonging to the class $L_1-E_i$, collapse to camera centers on the other side.
-And finally, $H_Q$ has self-intersection 2.
+Furthermore, by \cref{lem:singular_quadric_one_side_means_line_on_the_other} (4), the lines $g_{P_i}^{j}$, belonging to the class $L_2-E_i$, map to camera centers on $S_Q$.
+These will not intersect a generic hyperplane.
+Finally, $H_Q$ has self-intersection 2.
 This gives us the following equations: